Bell Harbor International Event Center, Seattle, WA – March 22, 2018

-Youth of the Year 2017 – Selected from among 13 outstanding youth at a Gala dinner in Seattle, senior Brianna Mitchell has been named the Washington State Youth of the Year, and sophomore Nyah Hall has been selected as Washington State Military Youth of the Year.
-Read more.
+Youth of the Year 2018 – selected from among 14 outstanding youth at a Gala dinner in Seattle, sophomore from Prosser High School, Zane Castilleja has been named the Washington State Youth of the Year, and junior Katie Wilton from Harrison Preparatory School has been selected as Washington State Military Youth of the Year.

 The Washington State Youth of the Year (YOY) is designed to promote and recognize service to Club and community, academic performance, and contributions to family.
 Youth from across Washington are selected to represent their local organization and join their counterparts from across the state in sharing their life changing stories at a Gala Dinner event attended by 250 board, staff, and community leaders.
 The YOY program is multi-day, and includes trainings for participants, interviewing and judging competition, a breakfast reception held at the Governor’s mansion in Olympia, and fun for the teens.